machinellama/react-voice/README.md

  - Add the language in `src/config.js`
  - Add commands for the language in `src/scripts/commands.js`

 Note: best results are in English; your mileage will vary with other languages.
 I tried Spanish, Japanese, and Chinese in this app.
-Spanish was pretty smooth, but the Web Speech API had issues recognizing when Chinese and Japanese commands end, so the `finalTranscript` property takes a long time to populate in some cases for those languages.
+Spanish was pretty smooth, but the Web Speech API had issues recognizing end of speech for Chinese and Japanese commands, so the `finalTranscript` property takes a long time to populate in some cases for those languages.

 ## Libraries used